 Collective Aid is run by a flexible core team of long-term volunteers, supported by a dynamic and ever-changing group of short-term volunteers from all around the globe.
-All of us are committed to bring dignity and care to refugees and other displaced people across the Balkans.
+All of us are committed to bring dignity and care to refugees and other displaced people across Europe.

-Our lasting mission is to observe and act, to always be ready to fill the gaps left by other aid actors, to collaborate with anyone who shares our aim of making life better for people living as refugees in the Balkans; but most importantly: to always work in solidarity and respect.
+Our lasting mission is to observe and act, to always be ready to fill the gaps left by other aid actors, to collaborate with anyone who shares our aim of making life better for people living as refugees across Europe; but most importantly: to always work in solidarity and respect.

 Collective Aid was established in early 2017.
 Originally under the name BelgrAid, it was founded in response to the changing needs of refugees and migrants in Serbia.